 Mehrangarh Fort is one of the city’s main attractions.
-This immense fort was carved from stone and contains a museum with a display of royal memorabilia including about 15,000 items from Maharaja Gaj Singh II's collection.
-Mehrangarh Fort is one of the city’s main attractions
+This immense fort was carved from stone and contains a museum with a display of royal memorabilia including about 15,000 items from Maharaja Gaj Singh II"s collection.

 Visitors can also check out the famous Clock Tower and the neighboring Sadar Market which sells handicrafts, spices, saris, and fabric.

 Jaisalmer Fort is the city’s most famed attraction.
-The fort contains many hotels, guesthouses, temples, handicraft stores, restaurants, and the former maharaja's royal palace.
-Jaisalmer is known as the golden city
+The fort contains many hotels, guesthouses, temples, handicraft stores, restaurants, and the former maharaja"s royal palace.

 2. Kerala: an enchanting mosaic of coconut groves, wide beaches, and canals